connectrpc/connectrpc.com/src/content/docs/docs/governance/rfc/008-server-compression-preference.md

 If the request is compressed, including a `Content-Encoding` header with a valid compression algorithm, that algorithm must be used without consulting `Accept-Encoding`.

-The above matching should be used for all RPCs, including unary and streaming.
-For non-Connect protocol RPCs, the header names may be different but should otherwise select a compression in the same way.
+The above matching should be used for all RPCs, including unary and streaming, and non-Connect protocol RPCs.
+The header names may be different but should otherwise select a compression in the same way.

 Moving preference to the server will allow preferring the more efficient algorithms, finally